imagestream/opuntia-docs/Opuntia-manual/configuration/configuration-managment.rst

 This completes restoring a saved configuration file.

 To restore the system to a default state it is needed to click on the "Perform reset" button.
-And then to conferm that you want to restore to factory defaults.
+And then to confirm that you want to restore to factory defaults.
 This then performs a system reboot.

 **CLI**